-At least 36 people died - a small number, compared to similarly strong events in the past.
+At least 46 people died - a small number, compared to similarly strong events in the past.
 Due to one of the largest evacuations in Indian history the storm event didn't cause more fatalities.
-The Indian Meteorological Service (IMD) issued warnings days ahead of Phailins landfall, so nearly 1 Million people were brought to safety in Odisha and Andhra Pradesh.
+The Indian Meteorological Service (IMD) issued warnings days ahead of Phailins landfall, so more than 1.5 million people were brought into safety in Odisha and Andhra Pradesh.3